realworldocaml/book/en/imperative-programming.md

 the overall `iter` function returns `unit ` as well.

-The code for `iter` uses two forms of iteration: a `for` loop to walk over the array of buckets; and within that loop, and a call to `List.iter` to walk over the list of values in a given bucket.
+The code for `iter` uses two forms of iteration: a `for` loop to walk over the array of buckets; and within that loop a call to `List.iter` to walk over the values in a given bucket.
 We could have done the outer loop with a recursive function instead of a `for` loop, but `for` loops are syntactically convenient, and are more familiar and idiomatic in the context of imperative code.

 The following code is for adding and removing mappings from the dictionary.